Taylor’s launches Malaysia’s first mechatronics degree

 “The programme places Taylor’s students at the heart of innovation,” said Professor Ts Dr Sim Yee Wai, Acting Executive Dean of the Faculty of Innovation and Technology, Taylor’s University.

-Sim, who is also the Programme Director of the Bachelor of Mechatronics Engineering with Honours at the School of Engineering, emphasised that the programme aims to develop engineers who will define the future of technology.
+Sim also emphasised that the programme aims to develop engineers who will define the future of technology.

 “By blending critical thinking, innovation, and hands-on experience, we are empowering students to lead advances in robotics, automation, and AI.
 Our graduates will not just adapt to change – they will drive it, accelerating Malaysia’s transformation into a digital-first nation,” he added.